BSL

 Businesses are one of the most likely places where you will feel the need to know sign language to communicate with a client or a customer.
 Good communication makes people feel valued, cared for and puts them at ease.
 In today’s world, transparency, a better working environment, and a reputable client/customer relationship are essential for a business or service of any kind to thrive.

-Banks, restaurants, retail stores like clothing, drugs, grocery, and convenience stores see many people who communicate in sign language.
+Banks, restaurants, and retail stores like clothing, drug, grocery, and convenience stores see many people who communicate in sign language.
 The same goes for sectors like health and social care.
 You simply can’t deny service to a person whose only means of communication is signs.
 First, it’s a gross violation of human rights.
 Second, it’s against the law in most countries, including the UK.
-So, knowing sign language yourself or having an employee that can communicate in signs is immensely useful in these instances.
+So, knowing sign language yourself or having an employee who can communicate in signs is immensely useful in these instances.

 Let’s roll with the grounds that I laid just now.
 Not everyone learns sign language to become a full-fledged professional.
 Even if you don’t plan to become a professional, knowing sign language can give you an edge on your resume or CV.